 What can the stipend PNPI provides at the beginning of the internship be used for?

-Scholars may use the stipend to cover any added incidental expenses they deem necessary to make their intern experience more complete (e.g., business attire, linens for their dorm in D.C., extra office supplies).
+Scholars may use the stipend to cover any added incidental expenses necessary to make your intern experience more complete (e.g., internet access, business attire, linens for your dorm in D.C., extra office supplies).

 Where can I receive support to complete my application?